Information for Authors

 Authors will be allowed to submit abstracts to only one conference at a time.
 An abstract must be declined by a program committee prior to being submitted to another conference for consideration.
 In the event it is detected that an abstract has been submitted to more than one conference, all versions/copies of that abstract will be removed from consideration.

-Any paper previously presented at a conference and published in OnePetro may not be re-submitted for publication at another SNAME conference.
+Any paper previously presented at a conference and published in OnePetro may not be re-submitted for publication at another SPE conference.
 The author may present the subject matter at subsequent conferences at the invitation of the program committee, but the paper will not be included in the conference proceedings.

-To best serve attendees, SNAME makes its Proceedings available on the first day of the event.
+To best serve attendees, SNAME makes its Proceedings available on the first day of the conference.
 To ensure that these Proceedings provide a quality version of each paper, authors are asked to review their manuscript carefully for errors and get all required company approval(s) prior to uploading a manuscript.

 Serious Problems with Your Proceedings Paper after Uploading